 - Maintenance: This is the broadest category and can encompass several different line item expenses depending on the specific lease terms.
 Maintenance expenses could include things like: parking lot repairs, landscaping, HVAC repairs, janitorial services, and other repair costs and additional expenses as necessary.
 The key here is to review the specific lease clause to understand exactly what the tenant is responsible for and what they aren’t.

 Often, triple-net leased properties have just one tenant, which means that the single tenant is responsible for the above expenses.
 If the property has multiple tenants, the expenses are divided between the tenants.
 The exact method of division is outlined in the lease, but it is usually pro rata based on the amount of square footage each tenant occupies.

 Given all of the costs that are the tenant’s responsibility, it is only natural to ask what costs the property owner/landlord is responsible for.

-What is the Property Owner Responsible for Paying in a Triple Net Lease?
+What is the Landlord Responsible for Paying in a Triple Net Lease?

 For a property owner, the primary benefit of a property with a triple net lease is that many of the operating costs are passed on to the tenant.
 But, that doesn’t mean the tenant pays for everything.
-In a triple net lease, the property owner is responsible for:
+In a triple net lease, the landlord is responsible for: